addisonlynch/iexfinance/README.rst

 The `iex-examples <https://github.com/addisonlynch/iex-examples>`__ repository provides a number of detailed examples of iexfinance usage.
 Basic examples are also provided below.

-Using iexfinance to access data from IEX is quite easy.
-The most commonly-used endpoints are the `Stocks <https://iexcloud.io/docs/api/#stocks>`__ endpoints, which allow access to various information regarding equities, including quotes, historical prices, dividends, and much more.

 Real-time Quotes
 ~~~~~~~~~~~~~~~~